ekazanov/BaseApp/README.md

 application creating.

 Probably in the future it will contain different modules.
-At the moment the multiprocessing module is nearly ready.
+At the moment a multiprocessing module is nearly ready.

 It can be useful to create the Python multiprocessing applications.
 The such applications have the following advantages: